Fastpitch softball: History

-United States of America
+United States

-Fast pitch softball became a very popular sport in the US during the '30s and '40s.
+Fast pitch softball became a very popular sport in the US during the 1930s and 1940s.
 Commercial and semi-pro leagues sprang up all over the country in large cities and small towns alike.
 Both men's and women's leagues were popular and it was not unusual for both to be playing on the same night in a "double-header".
 Because of the speed of these games, they were very popular with spectators.

 During those years, the women's games were popular and considered fun to watch but the real draws were the men's games.
 Pitchers that could hurl the ball in excess of 85 mph at a batter 46 feet away could strike out 15 to 20 batters a game.
 To make things even more difficult, the underhand delivery meant the ball was rising as it approached the plate and a talented pitcher could make the ball perform some baffling aerobatics on its journey to the batter's box.

 The Amateur Softball Association (ASA) was formed in 1934 and held a National tournament each year to determine the best softball team in America.
 Soon there were state and regional tournaments all over the country selecting teams to vie for the coveted National Championship.
 Competition was fierce with teams competing not only on the field but in recruiting the best "fire baller" around.
 It was not unusual for a talented pitcher to be recruited by the winning team after his team was eliminated from a tournament.
 It was rumored that some of these "amateurs" were making fair living from playing softball.